-Kevin Lucey (NH Dept. of Environmental Services) Passport Question: • The telephone pole immediately south of the Awcomin trailhead is numbered (with metal numbers).
-What is the three digit number on the bottom row?
+BigMike308 (cache owner); Sophia Foley (NS Dept. of Environment; Kevin Lucey (NH Dept. of Environmental Services) Passport Question:

+3. Sustainable communities • There is a bench near the geocache location that is dedicated to E. Durham.
+What month was he born?
 The Gulf of Maine Council on the Marine Environment's (GOMC) 2012-2017 Action Plan identifies goals for three broad issues that benefit significantly from regional collaboration: 1.
 Restore and conserve habitat 2.
-Environmental and human health 3.
-Sustainable communities More information on the GOMC, its partners and its activities can be found at www.gulfofmaine.org
+Environmental and human health

-Did You Know: In 1994, the Gulf of Maine Council presented an awared to the Awcomin Marsh Restoration Project for its efforts in protecting 100 acres of wetlands by restring tidal flow in a salt marsh.
-Great Bay Discovery Center Greenland, New Hampshire Coordinates: N43° 03.355 W070° 53.801 Geocaching.com code: GC16W4R Type of Cache: Traditional\ Welcome to the Great Bay Discovery Center, education headquarters of the Great Bay National Estuarine Research Reserve.
+More information on the GOMC, its partners and its activities can be found at www.gulfofmaine.org Did You Know: In 1994, the Gulf of Maine Council presented an awared to the Awcomin Marsh Restoration Project for its efforts in protecting 100 acres of wetlands by restring tidal flow in a salt marsh.
+Great Bay Discovery Center Greenland, New Hampshire Greenland, New Hampshire Coordinates: N43° 03.355 W070° 53.801 Geocaching.com code: GC16W4R Type of Cache: Traditional 70° 53.801 V4R Welcome to the Great Bay Discovery Center, education headquarters of the Great Bay National Estuarine Research Reserve.
 Come visit this land, where the past meets the present.
 Walk in the footsteps of the Native People and European settlers who made these shores their home while living off the bounty of the Bay.
 While visiting the reserve, know that you are just one of many who have been fortunate enough to benefit from Great Bay's abundant natural resources.
 The self-guided 1,700-foot boardwalk trail begins and ends in the upland forest.
 Stop at benches along the way to look for birds, berries and new buds in the changing habitats.
 Access the shore at the boat ramp to see Great Bay up close; hold a mud-snail in the palm of your hand, listen to the wing beats of a passing flock of geese and imagine the journeys of the old Great Bay gundalow captains (excerpts above taken with permission from The Great Bay National Estuarine Research Reserve geocache passport).